MichaelMuell/flexible_data_warehouse/Documentation/flexible_data_warehouse.md

 Short development cycles are achieved by decreasing complexity.
 One big part of that is the change strategy introduced in the previous chapter.
 It enables leaving business logic to business.

-There are several other design principles that ensure short development cycles.
+Several other technical design principles ensure short development cycles.

-**The more frequently a logic / procedure changes, the closer to the end it should be put in the pipeline**
+**The more frequently a logic/procedure changes, the closer to the end we should put it in the pipeline**

-In our case this means the following:
+In our case, this means the following:

 ![Inked2021-04-14-14-51-08_LI](/assets/Inked2021-04-14-14-51-08_LI_mgw783w7n.jpg)

-Until the green line there is no logic whatsoever.
-The tables from the source systems are loaded completely and without any delta update logic.
-Contrary to a BW solution this is possible because storage and compute power are cheap and the data volume is not that high.
+Until the green line, there is no logic whatsoever.
+The tables from the source systems are loaded entirely and without any delta update logic.
+Contrary to a BW solution, the data volume is not huge, and storage and compute power are cheap nowadays.

-Until the orange line the data is filtered by very high level case specifics.
-E.G. Data from Chinese Entities.
+Until the orange line, we filter the data by very high-level case specifics, e.g., Data from Chinese Entities.

-Until the blue line general ETL functions are executed on the data.
-There is still no specific logic
+Until the blue line, only general ETL functions prepare the data.
+There is still no specific logic.

-Until the red line tables are prepared only into their natural objects. e.g. SAP Invoice, Credit Line Workflow etc.
+Until the red line, tables are prepared and joined only into their natural objects. e.g., SAP Invoice, Credit Line Workflow, etc.

-Only after the red line business logic and frequently changing transformations are added.
+Only after the red line business logic and frequently changing transformations take place.

-This layered approach keeps the core stable and easy and allows for more frequent change.
-The changes can be made most of the time without touching anything behind the red line.
+This layered approach keeps the core stable, easy while allowing for more frequent change.
+We can make the changes most of the time without touching anything behind the red line.
 The only exception being big Type2 changes.

 **Avoid storage tables completely**

-In the flexible data warehouse ALL tables should be completely recreated with each pipeline run.
-This allows us to add additional columns and calculations without having to worry about any legacy data.
+In the flexible data warehouse, We should completely recreate ALL tables with each pipeline run.
+Following this rule allows us to add additional columns and calculations without worrying about any legacy data.

-I'll say it again because this is huge!
-In the flexible data warehouse we don't have to worry about any legacy data!
+I'll repeat it because this is huge!
+In the flexible data warehouse, we don't have to worry about any legacy data!

-This means that we don't have to write complex update routines for our tables or manually add legacy columns after we downloaded them.
+Getting rid of storing legacy data means that we don't have to write complex update routines for our tables or manually add legacy columns after downloading them.
 There are no slowly changing dimensions needed to be taken care of.

-This eliminates the biggest source of errors and manual work in the development cycle and is the biggest difference compared to the classic BW system where complex delta updates are setup.
-This is partly because in the past it was necessary and partly because the data is used is huge.
+This eliminates the biggest source of errors and manual work in the development cycle and is the most significant difference compared to the classic BW system that has to do complex delta updates.
+Partly because in the past, it was necessary and partially because the data used is enormous.

-The tradeoff in that case is less manual work and higher stability for accuracy.
-If legacy data is changed in the source system it is also changed in our flexible data warehouse.
-If a supplier name is changed it is also changed for all legacy data under that supplier number.
+The trade-off, in that case, is less manual work and higher stability for accuracy.
+If legacy data is changed in the source system, it is also changed in our flexible data warehouse.
+E.g., If a supplier name is changed, it is also adjusted for all legacy data under that supplier number.

-In the flexible warehouse we are very willing to take this tradeoff.
-For the core KPI layer it might be a different discussion.
+In the flexible warehouse, we are very willing to make this trade-off.
+For the core KPI layer, it might be a different discussion.

 #Implementation of the flexible data Warehouse